Moesif/apidocs/source/includes/management-api/_management-api.md

 <a id="opIdsearchCompanies"></a>

 <aside class="info">
-The Moesif UI has a query generator to make it easy to create the necessary query.
-From any workspace view in Moesif, click teh orange Embed  button and then select Access via API.
+The Moesif UI has a query generator that makes it easy to create a new query.
+From any workspace view in Moesif, click the <strong>Embed/API</strong> button and then select <strong>Search API</strong>.
 </aside>

 ```shell